Criminals & Underworld

 Dart.
 The assassin moves up to its speed without provoking attacks of opportunity.

-Poisonous Grenade.
-The assassin uses Poisonous Grenade.
+Replenish.
+The assassin gains 10 temporary hitpoints.
 It can't take this action again until the start of its next turn.

 Spies